lukasjapan/react-arrow-master/README.md

 Elements can be connected with arrows if they have an id attribute and are inside an `ArrowArea`.
 The arrows are drawn by an absolute positioned SVG element that lies over the `ArrowArea`.

-### Simple Arrows - Starting and Ending from the Center of an Element
+### Simple Arrows - Starting from the Center of an Element

 Arrows are drawn from and to the center of the specified elements by default.